Gaia Sausage: The nature of NGC 2808

 NGC 2808 is another globular-like cluster of the Sausage.
 It is composed of three generations of stars, all born within 200 million years of the formation of the cluster.

 One theory to account for three generations of stars is that NGC 2808 is the former core of the Sausage.
 This could also account for its stellar population of over a million stars, which is unusually large for a globular cluster.

 Stars

 The stars from this dwarf orbit the Milky Way core with extreme eccentricities on the order of about 0.9.
 Their metallicity is also typically higher than other halo stars, with most having [Fe/H] > −1.7 dex, i.e., at least 2% of the solar value.

 The "Gaia Sausage" reconstructed the Milky Way by puffing up the thin disk to make it a thick disk, whilst the gas it brought into the Milky Way triggered a fresh round of star formation and replenished the thin disk.
 The debris from the dwarf galaxy provides most of the metal-rich part of the galactic halo.

+The brown dwarf and subdwarf CWISE J155349.96+693355.2 with a spectral type sdT4 was first identified as a possible member of the Helmi stream due to an uncertain radial velocity.
+This discovery was made by the backyard worlds project.
+Later follow-up spectroscopy with JWST resulted in a different radial velocity of -163±5 km/s.
+Combined with the proper motion, this results in a highly eccentric orbit (e≥0.9).
+The low metallicity, kinematics and modest alpha enrichment are equivalent to stars identified in the Gaia-Enceladus structure.
+This makes WISE J1553+6933 the first brown dwarf member of Gaia-Enceladus.